Naming customs of Hispanic America: Indexing

-According to the Chicago Manual of Style, Spanish and Hispanophone names are indexed by the family name.
-In case there are two family names, the indexing is done under the father's family name; this would be the first element of the surname if the father's and mother's or husband's family names are joined by a y.
+According to The Chicago Manual of Style, Spanish and Hispanophone names are indexed by the family name.
+In case there are two family names, the indexing is done under the father's family name; this would be the first element of the surname.
 Depending upon the person involved, the particle de may be treated as a part of a family name or it may be separated from a family name.
 The indexing of Hispanophone names differs from that of Portuguese or Lusophone names, where the indexing occurs from the final element of the name.